Aaron-Junker/windows-uwp.de-de/windows-apps-src/publish/add-users-groups-and-azure-ad-applications.md

 Als Kontobesitzer können Sie den detaillierten Browserverlauf für alle weiteren Benutzer, die Sie dem Konto hinzugefügt haben, anzeigen.

-Auf der **Benutzer** Seite (unter **Kontoeinstellungen**), wählen Sie auf den Link unter **letzte Aktivität** für den Benutzer, dessen Browserverlauf, die Sie überprüfen möchten.
+On the **Users** page (under **Account settings**), select the link shown under **Last activity** for the user whose browsing history you’d like to review.
 Sie können die URLs aller Seiten anzeigen, die der Benutzer in den letzten 30 Tagen besucht habt.

 <span id="remove" />

 ## <a name="remove-users-groups-and-azure-ad-applications"></a>Entfernen von Benutzern, Gruppen und Azure AD-Anwendungen

-Wählen Sie zum Entfernen einer Benutzer-, Gruppen-, oder Azure AD-Anwendung aus Ihrem Partner Center-Konto die **entfernen** anhand ihres Namens auf angezeigten Link aus, die **Benutzer** Seite.
-Nach der Bestätigung, dass Sie sie entfernen möchten, werden diese Benutzer, Gruppe oder Azure AD-Anwendung nicht mehr mit Ihrem Partner Center-Konto zugreifen (es sei denn, Sie es später erneut hinzufügen).
+To remove a user, group, or Azure AD application from your Partner Center account, select the **Remove** link that appears by their name on the **Users** page.
+After confirming that you want to remove it, that user, group, or Azure AD application will no longer be able to access to your Partner Center account (unless you add it again later).

 > [!IMPORTANT]
-> Entfernen einer Benutzer-, Gruppen-, oder Azure AD-Anwendung bedeutet, dass es nicht mehr mit Ihrem Partner Center-Konto zugreifen kann.
+> Removing a user, group, or Azure AD application means that it will no longer have access to your Partner Center account.
 Dadurch werden **nicht** die betreffenden Benutzer, Gruppen oder Azure AD-Anwendungen aus dem Verzeichnis der Organisation gelöscht.